Mansfield State High School: Academics

 In addition to its French Immersion, Technology Integrated Curriculum and Music programs, it also has a Life Skills program for the specialised care of disabled students needing social and behavioural support, and a Learning Support program for the individualised care of intellectually disabled students.

 Enrolment Numbers

 Mansfield State High School's maximum capacity is 2,194 students.
 It had 3,338 enrolments in 2022.

+Mansfield State High School's core intake of students comes from its local catchment area, with 90% of students residing within the catchment zone.

-As of the 9 February 2023 there are over 3,400 students at MSHS with 90% of them being in catchment.
+As of February 2026 there are 3,978 students at MSHS.
+This puts the school at over 122% of its current enrolment capacity of 3,252, making it one of the most overcrowded schools in Queensland.